aaveggupta/looomy-stream-bot/DOCUMENTATION.md

 QStash has different tabs for different types of jobs:

 **✅ Where Your Jobs Appear:**

 1. **Queues Tab** - Pending jobs waiting to execute

    - Shows jobs that are scheduled but not yet executed
-   - Look here immediately after running `discover-streams`
+   - Look here immediately after starting stream monitoring

 2. **Logs Tab** - Executed jobs (success/failure)
    - Shows all jobs that QStash has attempted to execute